-For a more detailed description of Bulletin 7 and the U.S. refund procedures and foreign tax credit requirements, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution and Unding-Up Process-Liabilities; Expenses; Reserves-Potential Tax Claims-PRC Tax Matters."
+For a more detailed description of Bulletin 7 and the U.S. refund procedures and foreign tax credit requirements, see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and the Dissolution and Winding-Up Process-Liabilities; Expenses; Reserves-Potential Tax Claims-PRC Tax Matters."